+Section 179 expensing election.
+It

-Section 179 expensing.
-This election allows you to deduct (rather than depreciate over a period of years) the cost of purchasing eligible assets, including QIP.
+allows you to deduct (rather than depreciate over a number of years) qualified improvement property.
 The TCJA also allows Sec.
 179 expensing for certain depreciable tangible personal property used predominantly to furnish lodging and for the following improvements to nonresidential real property: roofs, HVAC equipment, fire protection and alarm systems, and security systems.

-For qualifying property placed in service in 2023, the expensing limit is \$1.16 million.
-The break begins to phase out dollar-for-dollar when asset acquisitions for the year exceed \$2.89 million.
+For qualifying property placed in service in 2022, the expensing limit is \$1.08 million.
+The break begins to phase out dollar-for-dollar when asset acquisitions for the year exceed \$2.7 million.
 (These amounts are adjusted annually for inflation.)
-You can claim the election only to offset net income, not to reduce it below zero to create a net operating loss.